Krishnamugundh/Senescence-Detection-of-Mesenchymal-Stem-Cells/README.md

 This project aims to detect senescent mesenchymal stem cells (MSCs) using pre-trained models such as DenseNet121, ResNet18, GoogLeNet, and Faster R-CNN.
 The study evaluates these models' performance on images obtained from Olympus fluorescence microscopes.

-## The data is present in MASTER branch.

 ## Table of Contents
 - [Introduction](#introduction)